 What Trim Colors Go With Sherwin Williams Blue Peacock?

 If you have existing oak or dark wood trim, Blue Peacock is probably a “love it or hate it” thing.
 I think that teal can look quite nice with wood, or it can look very 90’s.
-It’s going to depend on the tone of your trim, but you most definitely should try a sample before you decide.
+It’s going to depend on the tone of your trim, but you most definitely should test it out before you decide.

 White Paint that Goes with Blue Peacock